Skip to main content

 The second type of asymmetry (around the vertical) affects the residual transport for fine sediment in inlets and basins.
 This is because fines need time to settle; fine sediments are allowed to deposit if the slack duration is long enough.
 For asymmetries around the vertical, the slack durations are not equal; if for instance the duration of HW slack (before ebb) is longer than the duration of LW slack (before flood), stronger sedimentation occurs just before flow reversal to ebb.
 We will see in Sect.
 9.7.3 that this leads to a net transport of fines in the flood direction.

 This page titled 5.7.4: Tidal asymmetry is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.